-When we think about accidents between cars and pedestrians, our initial assumption is probably that the driver of the vehicle is usually at fault.
-Most of us have probably heard the old adage "the pedestrian has the right of way," even though that isn't always correct from a legal standpoint.
-In a pedestrian-vehicle accident, the pedestrian can actually be to blame, wholly or partially.
+When we think about fault for traffic accidents between cars and pedestrians, our initial assumption is probably that the driver of the vehicle is to blame.
+Most of us have probably heard the old adage "the pedestrian has the right of way," but that isn't always correct from a legal standpoint.
+In a pedestrian-vehicle accident, the pedestrian can actually be at fault, in whole or in part.
 Read on to learn more.

 Imagine you see a car hit a pedestrian.
-You later tell a friend about the accident.
-The friend asks, “whose fault was it?”
-You respond, “it was definitely the pedestrian’s fault.
+You later tell a friend about the accident: “It was definitely the pedestrian’s fault.
 He saw an ice cream truck on the opposite side of the street and suddenly ran out into the middle of traffic!”

-In a sense, the assignment of fault in a legal claim arsing from a traffic accident is sometimes that simple.
+In a sense, the assignment of fault in a personal injury claim arising from a traffic accident is sometimes that simple.
 The difference is that instead of a witness deciding, it is usually jurors or an insurance adjuster.
 These folks usually have more information to look at in reaching their decision: the stories of both the pedestrian and the driver, the applicable laws (such as speed limits), the findings contained in the police report, and sometimes expert testimony.

-If the driver is clearly at fault for the accident, the pedestrian will usually be able to recover compensation from the driver and/or the driver's insurance carrier for the harm caused, and the insurance carrier likely won't put up much of a fight -- although the initial settlement offer will likely be in lowball territory, so you may need to make a counter-offer.
+If the driver is clearly at fault for a pedestrian accident, the pedestrian will usually be able to recover compensation from the driver and/or the driver's insurance carrier for the harm caused, and the insurance carrier likely won't put up much of a fight—although the initial settlement offer will likely be in lowball territory, so you may need to make a counter-offer.

 Here are a few common scenarios under which a pedestrian may be found at least partially at fault for an accident involving a vehicle: